Surajdas14/easybus/README.md

 ## Acknowledgements

-- All contributors who have helped with the development of EasyBus
+- All contributors who have helped with the development of GUNGUN
 - The amazing open-source community for the tools and libraries used in this project